 Korean Independence Legacy (KIL) was founded by Diann Rowland, a fourth-generation Korean Mayan American, and Inja Yim, a descendant of Korean independence activists.
-Brought together by a shared passion for uncovering and honoring their family histories, Diann and Inja created KIL to celebrate the legacy of early Korean migrants in the Americas, preserve the memories of migration, and strengthen community bonds across generations and borders.
+KIL’s goal is to celebrate and preserve the legacy of the Korean spirit of independence and resilience reflected in the lives of early emigrants from Korea, and to engage in charitable, literary and educational activities to support Korean diaspora communities.

 The name KIL is not only an acronym—it’s also the Korean word for “road” or “path” (길).
 This dual meaning speaks to our mission—to honor the roads of history while forging new paths that connect past and present, guided by the spirit of one journey, one heart.